hypertrack/visits-ios/README.md

 ```

 * `geofence_id` the ID of a newly created geofence.
 Associate it with your delivery and store it in your datastore
 * `created_at` timestamp when geofence was created.
-Logistics app uses this timestamp to order deliveries from oldest to newest
+Visits app uses this timestamp to order deliveries from oldest to newest

 The geofence will be represented as a delivery on a driver's app.
 The delivery address will be reverse geocoded automatically by the app based on location.
 The street name and house number will be used as a name for the delivery.